sarahckramer/resp_virus_interactions/README.md

 Fitting the interaction model to data
 -------------------------------------

 1. Run "fit_traj_matching_round1.R" to obtain initial fits for all season-specific parameters.
-The parameter "fit_shared" should be set to FALSE.
+The parameter "fit_shared" should be set to FALSE; "sobol_size" should be set to 500, and "search_type" should be set to "broad".
 The ranges of values fit will be used to generate starting values for the next round of estimations.
     * Run "process_results/01_check_missing_files_traj_matching_r1.R" to check whether estimation failed for any virus, season, or starting parameter set.
     * Run "process_results/02_compile_results_traj_matching_r1.R" to format and compile individual results into comprehensive output files.
 2. Run "fit_traj_matching_round2.R" to fit all parameters, both shared and season-specific, and obtain maximum likelihood estimates.
-Parameter "search_type" should be set to "round1_CIs"; no_jobs should be set to 125 and sobol_size to 500.
+Parameter "search_type" should be set to "round1_CIs"; "sobol_size" should be set to 500, "interaction_effect" to "susc", and both "prof_lik" and "no_ah" to FALSE.
     * Run "checks/check_no_states_below_0.R" to ensure that none of the best-fit parameter values lead to impossible (i.e., negative) values for any of the state variables.
+Update line 10 to the location of the results of interest.
     * If only one parameter set is statistically supported (has log-likelihood value falling within qchisq(0.95, df = 46) / 2 of the log-likelihood of the MLE) at this point, we assume that the MLE has not yet been reached, and run an additional round of fits.
     * Run "get_start_ranges_from_round2.R" to get range of starting parameter values for second run of round 2.
 The parameter "method" should be set to "perc".
+Ensure that lines 10 and 11 reflect the locations of the most recent set of fit results.
 3. Rerun "fit_traj_matching_round2.R", this time with "search_type" set to "round2_CIs".
     * Run "checks/check_no_states_below_0.R" to ensure that none of the best-fit parameter values lead to impossible (i.e., negative) values for any of the state variables.
     * Again, if only one parameter set is supported, repeat the procedure under point 2 above and run again.
 4. Once multiple parameter sets are supported, run "get_start_ranges_from_round2.R," this time with "method" set to "ci."
 Then, perform one final round of model fits by running "fit_traj_matching_round2.R," again with "search_type" set to "round2_CIs".
     * Run "checks/check_no_states_below_0.R" to ensure that none of the best-fit parameter values lead to impossible (i.e., negative) values for any of the state variables.
     * Run "get_MLEs.R" to obtain the maximum likelihood estimates of each parameter and save them.
+Ensure that lines 10 and 11 are updated to the location of the final results.
     * Run "get_start_ranges_from-round2.R", with "method" set to "ci", in order to get parameter start ranges for parametric bootstrapping.
 5. Run parametric bootstrapping to get 99% confidence intervals for all parameters.
     * First, run "bootstrap_01_generate_synthetic.R" to generate several synthetic datasets at the MLEs.
-    * Next, run "bootstrap_02_fit.R" with no_jobs set to 1 and "sobol_size" set to 10 to fit the model to each synthetic dataset.
+    * Next, run "bootstrap_02_fit.R" with "sobol_size" set to 10 and "interaction_effect" to "susc" to fit the model to each synthetic dataset.
     * Finally, run "bootstrap_03_process_and_CIs.R" to compile results and calculate the 99% confidence intervals.
 6. Run profile likelihood on theta_lambda1 in order to check that model is converging to the MLE.
-    * Run "fit_traj_matching_round2.R" with no_jobs set to 5, "sobol_size" set to 50, and "prof_lik" set to TRUE.
+    * Run "fit_traj_matching_round2.R" with "sobol_size" set to 50, "search_type" set to "round2_CIs", "interaction_effect" set to "susc", "no_AH" set to FALSE, and "prof_lik" set to TRUE.
     * Run "process_results/analyze_traj_matching_proflik.R" to determine which values of theta_lambda1 are supported by the analysis and plot the results.
 Before running, set "res_dir" to the location of the profile likelihood results.

 Code to explore data/model fit